top of page

 Definitive Choice is a helpful choice architecture to manage the accuracy of probability point estimates and their distributions.

-Before helping Mia decide about her job, the general Bayesian Inference lifecycle is summarized in the next graphic.
+The next section is a practical example showing Bayesian Inference in action.
+Before helping Mia decide about her job, the general Bayesian Inference lifecycle is summarized in the following graphic.
+The "hot kiln" is shown as the past winding road.
+Your past certainly contains valid judgments, but it also contains bias.
+Today is the decision point - a potential opportunity for change.
+A good decision process helps you separate the good judgment from the bias.
 The idea is to own our priors and overlay a consistent, repeatable decision process to make the best decisions today for better outcomes tomorrow.

 How to make free will work for you